Jammin-Coder/cpp-linked-lists/README.md

 ## How it works
 Within the `List` class, first we define list-node type we call `node`.
 ```
-// Code inspired by someone on the internet.
-I forget where the post was and the username of the poster, once I find it again I will post it here.
+// This struct bit was inspired by the post at geeksforgeeks.org/linked-list-set-1-introduction
 typedef struct Node
 	{
 		 int data; // Integer to be stored.